Long Branch Hotels: Great Views

 Hollywood Hotel

 Hollywood Hotel sketch, 1907.
 The original hotel was built by John Hoey in 1882.
-He was president of the Adams Express Company.
+When he was dismissed as president of the Adams Express Company in 1891, he had a $50,000 annual salary.

 Hollywood Hotel, 1902.
 The legend is that the community near Los Angeles, California was named after the Long Branch area and hotel.